chrismdp/cardpirates/index.md

 **Card Pirates is a deep and thematic card game for 2 - 4 players.** Players take the role of a old fashioned pirate ship on the high seas, searching for treasure, avoiding storms, attacking other ships and attempting to win the favour of the island governors.

 It can be learned very quickly, and is great fun to play.
 You can win if you're lucky, but there's a lot of strategy too.
+It takes about 20 - 40 minutes to play.

 The game is playable with **just one pack of playing cards and a token to represent each player.** We started with lego bricks and have moved on to little plastic ships from another game.